 I’ve never understood the logic behind this.
 Rather than control the content and sell ad-space, they push their potential viewers to sneak around and torrent the show from some Swedish site with horrible graphics and bad English like Demi Moore sucking whippets with her curtains closed.

 The studios are hurting for money, it’s true.
 But they’re hurting because they’ve allowed movies to become grossly expensive.
 Two hundred million dollars for a film?
 Are you fucking shitting me?
 I thought all these CG effects and doing post digitally and all that crap was supposed to be cheaper?
-Why are actors getting so much money for a picture?

 And why the hell do they spend so much on marketing?
 Take trailers.
 Why do they spend a dime on air time for trailers on TV when everyone and their grandmother watches trailers for free on YouTube and Apple’s site?